githubnext/gpt4-with-calc/docs/eval.md

 - decimal comparison
 - integer comparison

+The results are:

+- without equip: 76/153 (50% failure rate, many extreme mistakes)
+- with equip: 150/153 (2% mistake rate, only minor mistakes, see below)

-The remaining mistakes were errors in the last decimal place:
+The remaining minor mistakes were errors in the last decimal place:

 ```
 expected: "24.533", actual: "24.532", question: What is e raised to power 3.2.
 Give answer rounded to three decimal places.